 Ahoskie is a somewhat small town located in the state of North Carolina.
 With a population of 4,910 people and two constituent neighborhoods, Ahoskie is the 151st largest community in North Carolina.

 Ahoskie is an extremely ethnically-diverse town.
 The people who call Ahoskie home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ahoskie residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Ahoskie include Irish, German, African, and Scottish.
+Important ancestries of people in Ahoskie include German, Irish, African, and Scottish.

 The most common language spoken in Ahoskie is English.
 Other important languages spoken here include Spanish and Tagalog.